Ana Luisa Abraham: Biography

+Junior

-Abraham became age-eligible for juniors in 2024 and debuted at the Portimão International Tournament, where she won gold in the all-around, silver with ball and bronze with ribbon.
+Abraham became a junior in 2024 and debuted at the Portimão International Tournament, where she won gold in the all-around, silver with ball and bronze with ribbon.
 In June, she competed at the Pan American Championships in Guatemala City, where she was 4th in teams (along with teammates Constanza Galindo, Sarah Dueñas and Eva Arevalo), 7th in the all-around, and 6th with ball.
 In the hoop final, she won silver.

 In May 2025, she took part in the Pan American Championships, winning bronze in the all-around, with hoop and with clubs as well as silver with ball.
 She also won silver in teams, along with her teammates Marijose Delgado and Mariann Estrada.
 In June, she was selected for the 3rd Junior World Championships in Sofia, where she was 36th with ball, 24th with clubs and 17th in teams (along with Marijose Delgado and the national junior group).
 In August, she participated in the Junior Pan American Games in Asunción, winning gold with ball in front of Natalie de la Rosa and Sarah Mourão.

+Senior

+Abraham became age eligible for senior competitions in 2026.
+She debuted at the World Cup in Baku, being 40th overall.
+In June she competed at the Pan American Championships in Rio de Janeiro and took bronze medal in team competition alongside Marina Malpica.